 23. Gift a Staycation

 Got a fantastic event to go to in the city?
 Want to make a weekend of it?
 There’s plenty of great accommodation options here, so why not give the gift of a short holiday!
-Enjoy a night on the city at a show, or have a gorgeous dinner, and then kick back in an amazing bed for some well-deserved R&R. Adelaide’s Mayfair Hotel has been awarded the Best Hotel Bed in Australia, Hilton Adelaide is in the perfect location if you’re keen on a Tour Down Under event, or Tasting Australia experience, and InterContinental Adelaide is right on the riverbank where there’s plenty of action this time of year.
+Enjoy a night on the city at a show, or have a gorgeous dinner, and then kick back in an amazing bed for some well-deserved R&R. Adelaide’s Mayfair Hotel has been awarded the Best Hotel Bed in Australia, and is the perfect location if you’re keen on a Tour Down Under event, or Tasting Australia experience.
+InterContinental Adelaide is right on the riverbank if you want to be in the thick of the action this time of year.

 24. Cycle The Riesling Trail in Clare